enisdenjo/graphql-ws/PROTOCOL.md

 }
 ```

-The server will respond by either:

-- Dispatching a `ConnectionAck` message acknowledging that the connection has been successfully established.
-- Closing the socket with a close event `4403: Forbidden` indicating that the connection request has been denied because of access control.
-- Closing the socket with a close event `4400: <error-message>` indicating that the connection request has been denied because of an implementation specific error.

 ### `ConnectionAck`

 Direction: **Server -> Client**

-Potential response to the `ConnectionInit` message from the client acknowledging a successful connection with the server.
+Expected response to the `ConnectionInit` message from the client acknowledging a successful connection with the server.

 ```typescript
 interface ConnectionAckMessage {